-The rest of this paper is organized as follows: In Section 2, we introduce the FGA for the fractional Schr\"odinger equation with preliminary results and a formal derivation, with the low-regularity issue of the Hamiltonian symbol not addressed.
-Then, in Section 3, we address the low-regularity issue in the formal derivation by employing a regularization technique and analyze the convergence of the FGA rigorously.
-The convergence result depends on the spatial dimensionality $d$ and the fractional order $\alpha$ obtained.
-We present the numerical performance through numerical experiments in Section 4 and make conclusive remarks in Section 5.
+The rest of this paper is organized as follows: Section 2 introduces the FGA for the \FSE, presenting preliminary results and a formal derivation while leaving the low-regularity issue of the Hamiltonian symbol unaddressed.
+In Section 3, we tackle the low-regularity issue using a regularization technique and rigorously analyze the convergence of the FGA.
+The convergence result depends on the spatial dimension $d$ and the fractional order $\alpha$.
+Numerical experiments demonstrating the performance of the FGA are presented in Section 4, and we conclude with remarks in Section 5.

-\textbf{Notations.} The absolute value, Euclidean distance, vector norm, induced matrix norm, and the sum of components of a multi-index will all be denoted by $|\cdot|$.
-We use the notation $\mathcal{S}$ and $C^{\infty}$ for the Schwartz class functions and smooth functions, respectively.
-We will sometimes use subscripts to specify the dependence of a constant on the parameters.
-Furthermore, it is worth noting that we utilize $\kin(P)$ as the kinetic symbol and $T$ as the final time of evolution.
-The specific meanings of these symbols will be evident within the given context.
+\textbf{Notations.} 1.
+The absolute value, Euclidean distance, vector norm, induced matrix norm, and the sum of components of a multi-index will all be denoted by $|\cdot|$.